mr-Ucar/2023-2024/README.md

 # 2023-2024

 📚 Here, you can find some worksheet links that I have prepared for you.
 Generally, I send them via Google Drive links or emails, but it is also convenient to save them here on GitHub.
 Therefore, when needed, you can revise and study them. 📝

 ## Extra Resources and Exercises for my Classes 📚
  ``These are the worksheet that I prepared for you and I also added some extra resources, useful links for Writing below.``

+ 📚 You can find some lesson-specific, unit-based worksheets that I have prepared for you here: https://github.com/mr-Ucar/2023-2024/tree/main/Resources

 - [Quizizz Profile](https://quizizz.com/profile/5fe0a986ef25c1001ba68262?section=library) 🎓
 - [B1 Mavi Kitap Collection](https://quizizz.com/admin/my-library/collections/5fe43e2f6ec711001c9da551) 📘